 EDL is an initiative of the Council of Europe and began in 2001.
 Find information, resources and interactive games on the European Day of Languages website.

 Are you a teacher and do you want to help your students celebrate the European Day of Languages (EDL) on 26 September?
-Then register your interest to receive EDL materials such as pencils, stickers etc. Whether you teach in a primary or a post-primary school, you may have students who speak different mother tongues and you want to help them celebrate their linguistic heritage, or perhaps you want to encourage your students to see the beauty of a multilingual society.
+Whether you teach in a primary or a post-primary school, you may have students who speak different mother tongues and you want to help them celebrate their linguistic heritage, or perhaps you want to encourage your students to see the beauty of a multilingual society.
 No matter your students’ age and background, languages are there to be spoken and we are here to help you celebrate them!

 Every year Léargas hold an annual competition to promote language learning.
 Check our competitions page to see what we’ve done in previous years and to check for updates for this year.